-If the car is wrecked or stolen within the first few months, your insurance company would reimburse the leasing company for the value of the car, but the money you paid in advance likely would not be refunded to you.
+If the car is wrecked or stolen within the first few months, your insurance company will reimburse the leasing company for the value of the car, but the leasing company would likely not refund your down payment.
 You’d be out of a car, and that upfront money you handed over to the leasing company would essentially disappear.

 It’s recommended you spend no more than about $2,000 upfront when you lease a car.
 In some cases, it may make sense to put nothing down and roll all of your fee costs into the monthly lease payment.
 If something happens to the vehicle before the end of the term, at least the leasing company doesn’t have a big chunk of your cash.

 If you drive a leased car, you should pay for gap insurance.
-The “gap” refers to the difference in what you still owe on your lease and the value of the car.
+The “gap” refers to the difference between what you still owe on your lease and the car’s value.

-Let’s say your contract states that at the end of the lease, you have the option of buying the car for $13,000.
-If you total the car before the lease expires, your insurance company will determine the current market value of the car and pay that amount to the dealership, which owns the vehicle.
+Let’s say your contract states that at the end of the lease, you can buy the car for $13,000.
+If you crash and total the car before the lease expires, your insurance company will determine the car’s current market value and pay that amount to the dealership which owns the vehicle.

-If the insurance company says the market value is only $9,000, you’ll probably have to pay $4,000 out of pocket to cover the difference between the lease contract’s residual value and the true market value — unless you have gap insurance.
+Suppose the insurance company says that the market value is only $9,000.
+In that case, you’ll probably have to pay $4,000 out of pocket to cover the difference between the lease contract’s residual value and the true market value — unless you have gap insurance.
 The gap coverage will cover the difference.

 Many leases include gap insurance.
-The dealer may offer to sell you gap insurance, but according to the Insurance Information Institute (III), you may find a cheaper policy option with a traditional insurance company.
-Regardless, the coverage is well worth the small investment; the III says that gap insurance adds only around $20 per year to comprehensive and collision coverage.
+The dealer may offer to sell you gap insurance, but you may find a cheaper policy option with a traditional insurance company.
+Regardless, the coverage is well worth the small investment.

 It’s common for leasing contracts to have annual mileage limits of 10,000, 12,000 or 15,000 miles.
 If you exceed those mileage limits, you could be charged up to 30 cents per additional mile at the end of the lease.

-For example, if you exceed the mileage limit by 5,000 miles, you could end up owing $1,500 (at 30 cents per mile) when you turn the car in at the end of the lease.
+For example, if you exceed the mileage limit by 5,000 miles, you could end up owing an extra $1,500 — at 30 cents per mile — when you turn the car in at the end of the lease.